Gyalpo Losar

-Gyalpo Losar is a new year festival of Sherpa people of Nepal and Sikkim and Darjeeling.
-The festival is celebrated every year from Falgun Shukla Pratipada, the second day of the waxing moon until the full moon.
+Gyalpo Losar is th new year festival of the Sherpa people celebrated in Nepal and the Indian state of Sikkim along with the neighbouring Darjeeling and Kalimpong districts.
+The festival is celebrated on the first day of the Tibetan calendar, which corresponds to a date in February or March in the Gregorian calendar.

 Gyalpo Losar is also regarded as a Tibetan New Year.
 The calendar has a cycle of 12 years named after mouse, cow, tiger, rabbit, dragon, snake, horse, sheep, monkey, bird, dog and boar.

 Mythology

 According to mythology, the Losar was first celebrated when an old woman named Belma introduced moon based time measurement.
 People went to the local spring to perform rituals of gratitude and offerings were made to the Nagas (the snake god), or water spirits, who activated the water element in the area, and smoke offerings were made to the local spirits associated with the natural world.

 History

+Gyalpo Losar, the Tibetan New Year, traces its origins to the pre-Buddhist Bon tradition of Tibet, where it was initially observed as a seasonal festival to honor the spirits of nature, mountain deities, and agricultural prosperity.
+It later became associated with the rise of Buddhism in Tibet.

-Gyalpo Losar was celebrated as a spring festival from the reign of Pude Gungyal, the ninth emperor of Tibet.
+The celebration as a spring festival is believed to have started during the reign of Pude Gungyal, the ninth emperor of Tibet.
+During the early Tibetan Empire (7th–9th century), Gyalpo Losar became a significant royal and state festival, blending traditional Bon customs with Buddhist practices introduced by Tibetan rulers like Songtsen Gampo.

+By the time of the Ming and Qing dynasties, Gyalpo Losar had spread beyond Tibet, influencing regions such as Nepal, Bhutan, and parts of India where Tibetan communities lived.
+Today, the festival is celebrated by the Sherpa, Tamang, Bhutia, and Tibetan communities in Nepal, particularly in Kathmandu, Pokhara, and the Everest region.